TikTok Slang 2026: The Language of Viral Culture — What We Learned From Years of Tracking

 - Death or Revival: Either fades away or comes back ironically years later

-Real example: "Rizz" exploded in late 2023, appearing in millions of videos.
+"Rizz" exploded in late 2023, gaining widespread use across the platform.
 By February 2024, it was everywhere—and suddenly "cringe."
 By January 2026, we see variations like "wrizz" (wholesome rizz) emerging to differentiate from the oversaturated original.
 This linguistic evolution happens faster on TikTok than anywhere else.

 Platform-Specific Language Evolution